callistajosette/callistajosette.github.io/project-crease.md

 ![Karatsuba's Recursion Tree](/assets/img/karatsuba.png)

 What is $\ell$, the height of our tree?
-Reaching $\ell$ means we have performed sufficient splits to reach our base case (where each subproblem consists of only one digit).
-Then it must be that...
+Reaching $\ell$ means we have performed sufficient splits to reach our base case (we reach a subproblem consisting of only one digit).
+Mathematically, this is equivalent to the case where...
 <center>
 $$
 \begin{align*}